lupyuen/lupyuen.github.io/src/bisect.md

 _Why is Git Bisect telling us a different Breaking Commit?_

-It's like taking a Time Machine to the past, changing something in history, and the future changes...
+In The Movies: Somebody travels in a Time Machine to the past, changing something in history, and the future changes.

-__Commit #`234`__ has changed in history, altering our future!
+In Real Life: __Commit #`234`__ has changed in history.
+Altering our future!

 ```bash
 ## Previously...